niraj998/Rofi-Scripts/README.md

 #### Android mounting :
   - Requires simple-mtpfs and fuse2.
   - it's Setup to mount devices in ~/Cell, you can give your own location in the script.

+#### Manage Dual Screens :
+  - add your own script to refresh wallpaper / bar or window manager in script.

 ### Notes and Todo.
  - Adding more useful things, themes and colors.